Frequently Asked Questions about SCATS

 For campers concerned about letting go of their devices for two weeks, consider this comment from a camper: “The fact that cell phones aren’t allowed makes everyone interact face to face, and it’s more fun than if they were allowed!”

 How can campers receive communication?

 (Mail must be addressed as follows; it may be lost if addressed any other way)

 Bowling Green, KY 42101-1031

-To ensure prompt delivery, please do not send any mail to the residence hall.
-Letter writing instead of calling is encouraged.
+Mail is delivered to the office five days a week, Monday through Friday.
+Counselors will distribute mail as campers return from class each day.
+Receiving mail is special for campers, and letter-writing instead of calling is encouraged.
 For some young people, this experience will be the first extended period away from home.
 Parents are encouraged to write positive, supportive letters to help students get the most out of SCATS.

-In an emergency, your parents may phone the office 270-745-6323 between 8:00 a.m. and 4:00 p.m.
-(CDT), and a staff member will arrange for your child to phone you.
-After normal office hours and on weekends, your parents may call the front desk at the residence hall, and the desk clerk will see that your child gets your message.
-The counselor’s phone should not be used as a means of chatting with your child.
+In an emergency, parents may phone the office at (270) 745-6323) between 8 a.m. and 4:30 p.m.
+(CDT), and a staff member will arrange for your child to call you.
+After office hours and on weekends, you may call the front desk of Florence Schneider Hall at (270) 936-2711 to leave a message.

 Please leave your phone on at night, so we can contact you in the rare event that it might be necessary.